-of errors caused by different detectors.
+[396], MOT16, and MOT17 [470], consists of sets of sequences with tracking labels and provides an official evaluation protocol based on CLEAR metrics [635].
+The earliest MOT15 uses a classical object detector based on aggregated channel features (ACF) [173].
+In MOT16, detections are obtained using Deformable Parts Model (DPM) [204] while in MOT17, three different sets of object detections are provided using DPM [204], Faster R-CNN [552], and Scale Dependent Pooling (SDP) [755].
+Providing sets of detections allows comparing approaches based on their ability to track objects independent of errors caused by different detectors.
 For MOT16, the leaderboard with methods using the public (DPM) detections is provided in Table 6.1a and the methods using a private detector are shown in Table 6.1b.
 For MOT17, Table 6.2 shows the average results over three provided detectors on the same set of sequences.

-For autonomous driving application specifically, KITTI [238] provides two benchmarks, one for tracking of cars (KITTI car) in Table 6.3a and the other for tracking of pedestrians in Table 6.3b.
-Methods marked with an asterisk use Regionlet detections [692] for an independent comparison of the tracking performance.
+For autonomous driving application specifically, KITTI [243] provides two benchmarks, one for tracking of cars (KITTI car) in Table 6.3a and the other for tracking of pedestrians in Table 6.3b.
+Methods marked with an asterisk use Regionlet detections [702] for an independent comparison of the tracking performance.
 The separate challenges for cars and pedestrians allow focusing on each class separately and investigating the problems specific to a class deeply.